Clon1998/FlutterHomie/README.md

 implementation.
 Any input for that and other improvements are welcomed!

 ## Dev Notes
-To Generated Auto-Gen freeted files: flutter pub run build_runner build
+To Generated Auto-Gen freezed files:\
+flutter pub run build_runner build